WindowsAzure/azure-notificationhubs/iOS/Samples/readme.md

 In order to set up the Azure Notification Hub, [follow the tutorial](https://docs.microsoft.com/en-us/azure/notification-hubs/notification-hubs-ios-apple-push-notification-apns-get-started) to create the required certificates and register your application.

-To run the application, the following values in the `info.plist` must be changed:
+To run the application, update the following values in `Info.plist` with values from the notification hub:
-- `NotificationHubConnectionString`: The `DefaultListenSharedAccessSignature` connection string to the notification hub
+- `NotificationHubConnectionString`: Use the `DefaultListenSharedAccessSignature` connection string from the notification hub created in the tutorial
-- `NotificationHubName`: The notification hub name such as "myhubname"
+- `NotificationHubName`: Use the name of the notification hub created in the tutorial

-Once the values have been filled in, build and deploy the application to your device.
-From there, you can register your device with the given tags for push, as well as unregister your device.
+Once the values have been updated, build the application and deploy to your device.
+From there, you can register the device, set tags used to target the device, and unregister the device.

 ## Setting up the notification code

-Diving into the code, the Azure Notification Hub, we can use the SDK to connect to the service taking both the connection string and hub name from the `info.plist`.
+Diving into the sample code, we can use the SDK to connect to the service using the connection string and hub name from `Info.plist`.

 ```objc
 - (SBNotificationHub *)getNotificationHub {